ms-iot/iot-walkthrough/Foreground/Creating/README.md

 }
 ```

-* Now, it's just a matter of creating the callbacks for button presses and call `ContentNavigate` with the target page.
+* Now, it's just a matter of creating the callbacks for button presses that call `ContentNavigate` with the target page.
 For example, to navigate to the `SlideShow` when the button is pressed, do:

 ```cs
 private void SlideShow_Click(object sender, RoutedEventArgs e)